GaiaUniversal

 Available crested geckos are listed on our Morph Market store⬇️

-Crested Geckos (also known as Eyelash Geckos) are small lizards native to New Caledonia.
+Crested Geckos (also known as Eyelash Geckos or Cresties) are small lizards native to New Caledonia.
 They are a mostly arboreal species of gecko and are nocturnal.
 They spend the daylight hours sleeping in secure spots in high branches.
 They get their name from the fringed crest that begins over their eyes that runs down their necks and backs.
 The size of their crests vary, they tend to be much smaller in the wild than they do in captivity as many breeders line-breed to improve their crest structure.
 Crested Geckos come in a array of colours and markings which are known as morphs and traits.

 Crested geckos typically live for 15-20 years in captivity with proper care.
-Some individuals may even exceed this lifespan, reaching 20 years or more.
+Some individuals may even exceed this lifespan, reaching 20+ years.

 The species was thought to be extinct until it was rediscovered in 1994 during an expedition led by German herpetologist Robert Seipp.
 Along with several other New Caledonian gecko species, it is being considered for protected status by the Convention on the international trade in endangered species of wild flora and fauna.